 - Add a mesh covering over the gutters to prevent leaves from clogging the gutters, and cut down the tops of trees nearby

 The plan for use of the second tank involves the installation of a gutter system as follows:

 - Add 3 aluminum rain gutters each 30 ft long

 - Add cramps to each connecting gutter

-- Add a PVC 4” drain pipe to lead rain water into water catchment
+- Add a PVC 4” drain pipe to lead rainwater into the water catchment

-- Add a PVC elbow 4” pipe to lead rain water into water catchment
+- Add a PVC elbow 4” pipe to lead rainwater into the water catchment

 - Seal each existing connecter with silicone